vimeo/dials/README.md

 	// attempt to set the same struct field.
 There are several options that can be
 	// passed in as well to indicate whether the file will be watched and updates
 	// to the file should update the config struct and if the flags name component
-	// separation should use different encoding
-	d, dialsErr := ez.YAMLConfigEnvFlag(context.Background(), c, WithWatchingConfigFile())
+	// separation should use different encoding than lower-kebab-case d, dialsErr := ez.YAMLConfigEnvFlag(ctx, c, ez.WithWatchingConfigFile(true))
 	if dialsErr != nil {
 		// error handling
 	}

 	// Fill will make a deep copy of the struct and populate it with values from
-	// config file, environment variables, and command line flags.  for the passed in config
+	// config file, environment variables, and command line flags.
+Can
+	// alternatively use c = d.View().(*Config) for a cheaper operation because
-	// struct and populate it
+	// View doesn't deep copy the struct d.Fill(c)
-	d.Fill(c)
 	fmt.Printf("Config: %+v\n", c)
 }